o-gent/Peryton-Procurement/README.md

 # Team Peryton Budget Tracker

-Generates University of Surrey "Purchase Request" forms from a single excel sheet, saving time needing to copy all the details over..
+a little script which generates University of Surrey "Purchase Request" forms from a single excel sheet, saving time needing to copy all the details over..

 ![](example_table.png)